helix-foundation/currency/CONTRIBUTING.md

 ## Security
 ### Reporting Vulnerabilities
-If you believe you've identified a security vulnerability in our contracts or other software please email eng at eco dot io.
-This will help ensure your issue gets attention promptly while also providing us an opportunity to fix any problem before it's publicized.
-We'll make sure to publicly disclose the vulnerability and credit you for finding it.
+If you believe you've identified a security vulnerability in Eco's contracts or other software please submit to the Immunefi bounty (link coming soon) or join the Eco Association Discord (https://discord.eco.org) and tag or message an Eco Association team member.
+This will help ensure your issue gets attention promptly while also providing the Eco community an opportunity to fix any problem before it's publicized.
+The community will make sure to publicly disclose the vulnerability and credit you for finding it.

 ## Tooling
 ### The Test Suites
-There are 4 key processes run by our CI tooling:
+There are 4 key processes run by Eco's CI tooling:
  - The lint/style rules
  - The main test suite
  - A full run of contract deployment onto ganache
  - An extra run of the test suite with coverage annotations

 #### The Linter
-We currently use `solhint` and `eslint` to check for common errors and ensure consistent styling.
+`solhint` and `eslint` are used to check for common errors and ensure consistent styling.
 You can run the full suite of lint rules (both linters) with `npm run lint` from the project root.

 ##### Auto-formatting
-We use `prettier` to automatically format our code.
+`prettier` is used to automatically format the code.
 You can run the autoformatter across the project by running `npm run format` from the project root.

-##### Linter Caveats
-Some of our solhint rules are in need of maintenace, and the following warnings tend to be emitted when they shouldn't be (Solidity code):
- - mixedcase
- - no-empty-blocks

-We also exempt files that are imported from other projects from our style rules.
-These files should be kept as close to their upstream originals as possible, and should include both the URL they were retrieved from and any relevant license information.
-This will help us keep up with upstream changes.
-(When possible, include files using npm packages, but there are exceptions when the files need to be modified or when upstream does not publish packages.)

 ##### Disabling Linter Rules
 When a linter rule needs to be disabled it should be disabled for the smallest